 I also have a personal passion for teaching the next generation of students.
 Forexample, an event I titled “Our Hairy World,” (pictured on right) a local preschool class came in and learned about the many different functions of hair.
-The students also were able to tour our lab and look at different types of hair under a microscope including the sensing hairs on the moth antennas I study.
+The students also were able to tour our lab and look at different types of hair under a microscope including the sensing hairs on the moth antennas I studied.
 It is extremely rewarding for me to have the opportunities to inspire children at a young age to pursue STEM education and careers knowing what that spark of interest can do for their futures.

 Another avenue I pursue my passion for teaching students is as a member and leader of the Georgia Tech Invention Studio.
 The Invention Studio is an entirely student run makerspace open to all majors on campus and filled with cutting-edge prototyping equipment such as 3D printers, laser and water jet cutters, and much more.
 All of the equipment is available for students to use for free to create experimental devices for sponsored research or innovations of their own interest.
 For example, the wind tunnel and first versions of the antennae mimic I created were both fabricated using the Invention Studio facilities.
 While the access to specialized tools is invaluable in research, the student run aspect of the studio is what truly makes the Invention Studio unique from other makerspaces across the country and has provided me with incredible opportunities for mentorship and leadership.